 Organisations are finding their approaches to reward and benefits - and the behaviours they drive - under the microscope from stakeholders, regulators, the media and prospective recruits.
 Understanding the impact of these evolving forces on the competitiveness of reward is increasingly difficult.

 And while reward may be one of the reasons why people work, it is not the only reason.
-That is why our approach considers reward as part of the broader management ecosystem – including: pensions, leadership, performance management, global mobility, and business strategy.
+That is why PwC’s approach considers reward as part of the broader management ecosystem – including: pensions, leadership, performance management and business strategy.

 Businesses continue to face unprecedented structural change, where reward and employment considerations form critical issues.

 The motivation and retention of executives to implement corporate strategy is vital to an organisation's success.
 In this specialism, we aim to help companies build a credible executive remuneration policy to achieve this objective.
-We have considerable experience in balancing an appropriate remuneration policy for the company with shareholder considerations whilst balancing the intricate governance considerations.
+We have considerable experience in helping our clients balance an appropriate remuneration policy companies with shareholder considerations whilst balancing the intricate governance considerations.
 In practice, our help involves understanding the company strategy and then designing and modelling remuneration policies and plans to drive a positive outcome for all stakeholders.

 We support clients in designing their total reward strategy and creating future-fit reward structures for the wider workforce.
 Greater workforce diversity plus changes to ways of working and technology means that new models are increasingly required.
 In addition, the underpinning infrastructure of performance management is also evolving to support the development and progression required by today’s fluid and competitive talent marketplace.